Top 5 Things to Do to Avoid an IT Disaster and Keep Your Data Secure

 Data breaches seem to be a dime a dozen lately.
-With multi-national corporations, health insurance providers, and even the government coming under fire for faulty security, it is easy for small businesses to throw up their hands in despair when trying to keep their data secure.
+With multi-national corporations, health insurance providers, and even the government coming under fire for faulty security, it is easy for small businesses to throw up their hands in despair.
 If these entities, with their money and access to advanced technology, can’t protect their systems from attack, what chance do the little guys have?
 In truth, your business might be in a much better position than you think for two main reasons.

 For one thing, you don’t have the same target on your back that bigger businesses do.
 In addition, you have a lot less hardware and files to protect than your larger brethren.
 Even though you don’t have the same resources, you should consider outsourcing to a reputable managed services provider to gain the professional help you need to avoid an IT disaster and keep your data safe.
 Here are a few steps you should take in order to avoid an IT disaster and keep your data secure.

-Secure data storage.
+- Secure data storage.
 There are two ways to store data: onsite or off-site.
 Both come with advantages and potential risks, but in both cases, you can mitigate risks by hiring professional IT support services.
 For example, you could procure remote services for server monitoring if you plan to keep your own data storage equipment onsite.
 Or if you prefer, you could hire IT support that provides cloud hosting services so that you don’t have to keep your data storage at your place of business.
-The added benefit to the latter is that IT data storage facilities tend to offer not only extra cyber security, but also additional physical security measures at their location.
-Does your business have surveillance equipment and a security force to keep you data secure?
+The added benefit to the latter is that IT data storage facilities tend to offer not only extra cybersecurity, but also additional physical security measures at their location.
+Does your business have surveillance equipment and a security force?
 Many data centers do.

 - Create a backup.
 Whether your file storage is on-site or in the cloud, it’s wise to have an off-site backup for your data.
 There are two good reasons to procure this type of IT service.
 First, you obviously want to protect data from attack by virtual threats like hackers and malicious software.
 You also need to consider the possibility of physical harm to your system.
 What if your equipment fails, destroying data in the process?
 What if your building suffers from a fire or flood?
 When data is backed up, you’ll still have access to your data even if originals are lost or damaged.